libretro/docs/docs/library/dosbox-pure.md

 ### Auto-execution of DOSBOX.BAT

-The core automatically executes "DOSBOX.BAT" instead of showing the start menu if it exists in the mounted ZIP or path.
+The core automatically executes `DOSBOX.BAT` instead of showing the start menu if it exists in the mounted ZIP or path.

 ### Loading M3U8 files